lurelai/school-panel/some-problems.md

 I have other problem now, when i was deciding the DB that i will use, i get this erro: `WARNING: MongoDB 5.0+ requires a CPU with AVX support, and your current system does not appear to have that!`, the reason is that my computer is so old, however, there's nothing that i can do about it.
 So, i will use postgre instead.
 I had some problems with its syntax, but now everything is okay and i will be able to start the backend process tomorrow...
 Probably

+More one problem, i noticed that i will be not able to integrate everything (the front with the backend).
+I noticed so much how the front end was working, but, i don't thought how i would integrate the front with the back.
+I need to go one step back, to do two forward.